HPChainGithub/AI-node/README.md

 The current branch contains limited features and is under active development; the mainnet/main branch will be realised soon.

-To Run an own HPCHAIN node, run with Docker
+To Run your own HPCHAIN node, run with Docker

 ### Requirements